erinvdoyle/instatrip/README.md

    <summary>Site Owner's Goal (click)</summary>

   - **As the owner of the site**, I want:
-    - To deliver a clean, well-planned interface that seamlessly collects user preferences to predict a tailored selection of vacation destinations
+    - To deliver a program with a clean, well-planned interface that seamlessly collects user preferences to predict a tailored selection of vacation destinations
     - To connect my users with the best prices for their chosen destinations and with a reputable airline, Ryanair
-    - To offer a variety of choice and a fun factor that encourages repeat vists
+    - To offer a variety of choice and a fun factor that encourages repeat vists and word of mouth recommendations
     </details>

 ## Features to Achieve the Goals

 <details>
    <summary>Features to Achieve the Goals (click)</summary>

+  - **Features of the program to achieve user story goals:**
     - The starting screen of the application features a simple main menu for easy navigation
     - The user is walked through the process of entering their departure details and choosing their vacation preferences; every step is explained along the way
     - The tone of the copy and the color and decorative choices for the interface keep the process engaging and fun